goose9991/Task_Dispatcher/README.md

 #### To run the initial balanced test:

 cd into either fifo or optimized and run:
->cargo run --release fifo
+>cargo run --release --bin fifo

 #### or

->cargo run --release optimized
+>cargo run --release --bin optimized

 #### To run stress test for either:
 cd into either fifo or optimized and run: